Sign up here for Anne’s Newsletter!

 Remember that awesome scene from Raiders of the Lost Ark where Marion Ravenwood drinks a man in her bar under the table while customers place bets all around her?
 Well, they were right to wager against her.
 Your average woman (and admittedly, Marion is not average)...read more

 Birth control pills solve a lot of problems for us, the most obvious being control over if and/or when we have children.
 They’re useful for a variety of other things too, but that’s not under discussion here today.
 What is?
-How they can alter a woman’s sense of smell...read more
+How they can alter a woman’s sense...read more

 The topic: grammar, spelling and nerves.
 Wait, did I read that correctly?
 Yes.
 Not only did I expect my students to be on top of their anatomy and physiology when they handed in written reports, I even went so far as to correct their spelling.
 Particularly after we’d...read more